Master of Energy study tracks

 Builds on the knowledge of three-phase power systems components to understand modelling, formulation and typical analysis carried out by electricity transmission, distribution and generation entities.
 Load flow, fault, stability and power quality.
 Supplemented by laboratories where students learn to use professional software to implement the theoretical aspects.

 Electricity markets: structure, pricing, optimisation, ancillary services; Power system protection practices; Distribution network development: Smart Grid, Demand Side participation; HVDC and FACT Devices Theory and Application; Renewable energy grid integration.

 ELECTENG 738 Selected Topics in Advanced Power Systems (Semester Two)

 Electricity markets: structure, pricing, optimisation, ancillary services; Power system protection practices; Distribution Network Development: Smart Grids, Demand Side Participation, Integration of DG/renewable sources and Electric Vehicles.
 Core concepts are extended by an individual research project, a self-guided protection laboratory and industry engagement in advanced power system practices

 Prerequisite: ELECTENG 731.
 Restriction: ELECTENG 703

-ELECTENG 735 Green Energy Technologies
+ELECTENG 735 Green Energy Technologies (Not offered in 2022)

 Advanced green energy technologies with examples from current industry practice and cutting edge research developments.
 Topics include: renewable energy systems, distributed power generation, energy storage techniques, transportation electrification, power converters for renewable energy integration, soft-switched resonant converters, wireless power transfer, new semiconductor devices, motor drives, and LED lighting.